 Unlike most fitness YouTubers on this list, German-born fitness model Pamela Reif is not a qualified personal trainer.
-However, although she’s aged just 24 at the time of writing, Reif has loads of experience under her belt as a fitness YouTuber, having risen to stardom at 16.
+However, Reif still has bags of experience under her belt as a fitness YouTuber, having first risen to fame aged just 16.

 Her videos are great if you’re a beginner who’s unsure of posture or simple movements to target muscles.
 Her fat-burn, booty and HIIT workouts are guaranteed to make you sweat like never before if you’re a more advanced fitness enthusiast.
-You can see for yourself why she’s so revered if you follow her on Instagram – she shares her workouts to her story every day.
+You can see for yourself why she’s so revered if you follow her on Instagram—she shares her workouts to her story most days.